RagingRoosevelt/eecs837-global_discretization/README.md

 ### Requirements

-This program is compatible with 3.x (a small amount of tweaking shuold make it compatible with python 2.x).
+This program is compatible with 3.x (a small amount of tweaking should make it compatible with python 2.x).
 It is necessary to have both [```main.py```](https://github.com/RagingRoosevelt/eecs837_global-discretization/blob/master/main.py) and